the-creative-tester/blog/_posts/2016-09-06-My-Quality-Assurance-Thoughts.md

 1. **Best?**

    One of my mentors once asked me "_what does the best QA team look like_".
-This question has always remained in the back of my mind, and it is the biggest contributor for my desire and curiosity to learn and know more.
-However, I believe that in order to know what _best_ looks like, you need to follow  trends in the industry, which means, being active in the community.
+This question should always remain in the back of your mind, and it is likely to be the biggest contributor for your desire and curiosity to learn and know more.
+However, in order to know what _best_ looks like, you need to follow  trends in the industry, which ultimately means being active in the community.
 This could be through reading blogs, attending meetups or attending conferences.
-Most of the time that I find out about a new technique or a new technology it is through one of these mediums.
+In my experience, most of the time that I find out about a new technique or a new technology it is through one of these mediums.
 2. **Community Growth**

-   I now feel that I am at a level where I can start to share some of my experiences and knowledge to others and hopefully grow the QA community.
-I like to be involved in local meetup events, but also like to mentor students at a local university.
-I feel that I can help bridge the gap between what is taught from a theoretical perspective and what is performed in practice by regularly speaking to students who are looking to pursue a career in Quality Assurance.
+   If you feel comfortable, it is also important to share some of your experiences and knowledge to others in the QA community.
+There are many forums where you can do this, such as at meetup events, conferences, but also try reaching out to a local university to see if you can impart some of your knowledge to students.
+Your experience in the industry can help bridge the gap between what is taught from a theoretical perspective and what is performed in practice by talking to students who are looking to pursue a career in Quality Assurance.
 3. **Learning and Sharing**

    As mentioned before, learn through reading blogs, attending meetups or attending conferences.
 Alwayws share what you have learnt to others.